BIOLOGICAL AND TISSUE ENGINEERING - 2021/2

 Formative assessment and feedback

-- An appreciation of biological/biomaterial engineering approaches in tissue and biomedical engineering.
+- An appreciation of biological/biomaterial engineering approaches in tissue and medical engineering.

 C - Cognitive/analytical